goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 #### Refrigerated trailer dimensions:

-Length: 28, 32, 36, 40, 48, 51, 53 feet Widths: 96 – 102 inches Height: 12.5 – 13.5 feet
+* Length: 28, 32, 36, 40, 48, 51, 53 feet
+* Widths: 96 – 102 inches
+* Height: 12.5 – 13.5 feet

-### Flatbed trailer
+### Flatbed trailers

-Flatbed is an open trailer with sides but no roof and a specific deck to load freight.
+The category of flatbed trucks include the whole range of trailers of different [sizes and design](https://www.saferack.com/glossary/flatbed-trailer-types/) (double drop, step deck, side kit, conestoga, etc. ).
+Generally, a flatbed is an open trailer with sides but no roof and a specific deck to load freight.
 Essentially, flatbeds won’t work if your cargo is sensitive to wind or rain because these trailers don’t protect like dry vans.
 However, [flatbed shipping](https://www.goship.com/blog/what-is-flatbed-shipping/) may be the only reasonable solution for oversized freight.
 These trailers handle cargo of irregular shape and size and are in high demand among industrial shippers.

 #### The most frequently moved commodities: